Battle of Fehmarn (1644): Battle

-The Danish-Norwegiam fleet was divided in two squadrons under admiral Pros Mund on Patentia and Joachim Grabow on Lindormen.
+The Danish-Norwegian fleet was divided in two squadrons under admiral Pros Mund on Patentia and Joachim Grabow on Lindormen.
 Around 10 am the larger ships in both fleets were within firing range of each other and started firing.
 The smaller Danish ships retreated from the battle, but were pursued by the Dutch ships.

 Early in the battle the Swedish flagship Smålands Lejon was so damaged in her rigging and hull that she had to pull out.
 The Swedish ships Regina and Göteborg attacked and boarded the Danish flagship Patentia.
 The Danish admiral Pros Mund was killed during the fighting.